morkeltry/psql-boilerplate/README.md

 ```
 and so on.

-Made the use OK?
+Made the user OK?
 Let's see where we are at...
 ```
 psql
 \du